1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 openstack security group rule create --dst-port 80 --protocol TCP mailman-secopenstack security group rule create --dst-port 443 --protocol TCP mailman-secopenstack security group rule create --dst-port 22 --protocol TCP mailman-sec

-You can perform all of these commands in graphical ways from the Horizon dashboard https://api.pub1.infomaniak.cloud/horizon/auth/login/ in the tab Network -> Security Group (be aware of the cloud documentation on this subject).
+You can perform all of these commands graphically from the Horizon dashboard in the Network -> Security Group tab (refer to the cloud documentation for more information).

 openstack server create --flavor a1-ram2-disk20-perf1 --security-group mailman-sec --network ext-net1 --key-name <votre-clé> --image "Debian 11.5 bullseye" mailman3